 - Check virtual processor interruptibility state.
-The virtual processor interruptibility state is reflected in the guest RFLAGS.IF flag and the processor interruptibilitystate saved in the guest state area of the controlling-VMCS.
-If RFLAGS.IF is set and the interruptibility state indicates readiness to take external interrupts (STImasking and MOV-SS/POP-SS-masking bits are clear), the guest virtual processor is ready to take external interrupts.
-If the VMM design supports nonactive guest sleep states, the VMM needs to make sure the current guest sleep state allows injection of external interrupt events. - 2.
+The virtual processor interruptibility state is reflected in the guest RFLAGS.IF flag and the processor interruptibility-state saved in the guest state area of the controlling-VMCS.
+If RFLAGS.IF is set and the interruptibility state indicates readiness to take external interrupts (STI-masking and MOV-SS/POP-SS-masking bits are clear), the guest virtual processor is ready to take external interrupts.
+If the VMM design supports non-active guest sleep states, the VMM needs to make sure the current guest sleep state allows injection of external interrupt events. - 2.
 If the guest virtual processor state is currently not interruptible, a VMM may utilize the "interrupt-window exiting" VM-execution to notify the VM (through a VM exit) when the virtual processor state changes to interruptible state. - 3.
 Check the virtual interrupt controller state.
 If the guest VM exposes a virtual local APIC, the current value of its processor priority register specifies if guest software allows dispensing an external virtual interrupt with a specific priority to the virtual processor.
 If the virtual interrupt is routed through the local vector table (LVT) entry of the local APIC, the mask bits in the corresponding LVT entry specifies if the interrupt is currently masked.
 Similarly, the virtual interrupt controller's current mask (IO-APIC or PIC) and priority settings reflect guest state to accept specific external interrupts.
 The VMM needs to check both the virtual processor and interrupt controller states to verify its guest interruptibility state.
-If the guest is currently interruptible, the VMM can inject the virtual interrupt, the interrupt. - 4.
+If the guest is currently interruptible, the VMM can inject the virtual interrupt.
+If the current guest state does not allow injecting a virtual interrupt, the interrupt needs to be queued by the VMM until it can be delivered. - 4.
 Prioritize the use of VM-entry event injection.
 A VMM may use VM-entry event injection to deliver various virtual events (such as external interrupts, exceptions, traps, and so forth).
 VMM designs may prioritize use of virtual-interrupt injection between these event types.
 Since each VM entry allows injection of one event, depending on the VMM event priority policies, the VMM may need to queue the external virtual interrupt if a higher priority event is to be delivered on the next VM entry.
 Since the VMM has masked this particular interrupt source (if it was level triggered) and done EOI to the platform interrupt controller, other platform interrupts can be serviced while this virtual interrupt event is queued for later delivery to the VM.